-9 RESOURCES
+8 RESOURCES

-9.1 All children should have equal access to a range of basic drama equipment, to be collected by the subject co-ordinator.
-This could include bean bags, blindfolds, a shoe, a bunch of keys, a tambourine, a whistle, an empty box, a comb, a large piece of material, a hand puppet, a selection of hats, a letter or postcard, a character

-- costume, an interesting prop such as a walking stick and a selection of photographs. - 9.2 Classroom teachers should also collect items which may be used as a stimuli for drama activities, such as poems, stories, fables, myths, songs, musical extracts, playscripts, historical documents and photocopies of works of art. - 9.3 Additional staff members will be available to provide support during rehearsals and performances of school productions and presentations. - 9.4 All children should have access to appropriate hall time for practical drama sessions. - 9.5 Curriculum resources are taken from a range of materials such as QCA speaking and listening framework for planning, QCA and National Curriculum web sites, stimuli and resources collected by teachers and a variety of other drama resource books to support and extend learning in both Key Stages.
-These will be stored in the appropriate Key Stage areas. - 9.6 Teachers have access to a video camera and cassette/CD player, plus microphone, for playing and recording purposes. - 9.7 All teachers have access to a range of drama reference books and scripted plays which are stored in the appropriate Key Stage areas.
+- 8.1 All children should have equal access to a range of basic drama equipment, to be collected by the subject co-ordinator.
+This could include bean bags, blindfolds, a shoe, a bunch of keys, a tambourine, a whistle, an empty box, a comb, a large piece of material, a hand puppet, a selection of hats, a letter or postcard, a character costume, an interesting prop such as a walking stick and a selection of photographs. - 8.2 Classroom teachers should also collect items which may be used as a stimulus for drama activities, such as poems, stories, fables, myths, songs, musical extracts, play scripts, historical documents and photocopies of works of art - 8.3 Additional staff members will be available to provide support during rehearsals and performances of school productions and presentations. - 8.4 Curriculum resources are taken from a range of materials such as QCA speaking and listening framework for planning, QCA and National Curriculum web sites, stimuli and resources collected by teachers.